-- Mother/Baby: One support person allowed from arrival to time of discharge.
+- Mother/Baby: One support person and one doula allowed from arrival to time of discharge.
 A second visitor will be permitted during regular visiting hours (11 a.m. to 7 p.m.)
-The support person is encouraged to stay for the duration of the mother’s hospitalization; support person may not leave and return.
+The support person is encouraged to stay for the duration of the mother’s hospitalization, but may leave and return.
 A maximum of 2 total support persons/visitors/doulas will be permitted.

 - Pediatrics: Two parents may visit at one time, and one parent may stay overnight.

 - MSICU and CVICU: Visitation will be by appointment only.
 Visitors should contact the unit nurse manager or patient’s primary nurse to schedule.
 (Medical/Surgical ICU: 201-894-3390; Cardiovascular ICU: 201-894-3455).

 - Behavioral Health (4 East): Permission to visit is granted at the discretion of the care team.
 Visitation will be by appointment only.
 Visitors should contact the unit nurse manager or patient’s primary nurse to schedule (201-894-3142).